|

 heating system - comprising a standard boiler, water heater,

-geothermal heat pump or solar panels - warms the water.
+heat pumps or geo and solar thermal - warms the water.

 -